openshift/hive/docs/hiveutil.md

 #### Create Cluster on GCP

-Credentials will be read from `~/.gcp/osServiceAccount.json`, which can be created by:
+Credentials will be read from either `~/.gcp/osServiceAccount.json`, the contents of the `GOOGLE_CREDENTIALS` environment variable, or the value provided with the `--creds-file` parameter (in increasing order of preference).
+GCP credentials can be created by:

  1. Login to GCP console at https://console.cloud.google.com/
  1. Create a service account with the owner role.